jeff4/bionotes.github.io/ochem.md

 * October 15-19: Completed problems 2-26, 2-27, 2-28
 * October 20-21: Read about resonance-stabilization (p.
 13-16) and problems 2-29, 2-30
 * October 22-23: Continued resonance stabilization reading, including example of formaldehyde and drawing tables from p.
 9 and p.
 13. (See handwritten JH notes 10/23/2020)
-* October 24-25: More work on resonance.
+* October 24: More work on resonance.
 Chatted with Mary C. about repetitive day to day nature of benchwork.
+* October 25: Completed Solved Problem 1-2 on resonance forms (p.
+16)
+* October 26: Completed Problem 1-7 on resonance (p.17)

 #### Resonance-stabilization and resonance hybrids
 * Wade p.
 13-16